Leadership

 Catch the replays to grow your individual and collective role in addressing climate resilience, together with our community of social innovators and busy builders.
 You'll experience the hard-edged skills, strategies, and tactics leveraged by a half-million strong community building a more just, inclusive, and sustainable world.

-5. Make a Pledge
+5. Make a pledge

 Ever tried committing to something new — like a workout routine, meditation practice, or study schedule — but found it’s easier to commit when you have someone else to do it with?